dannsam/xenko-docs/manual/animation/set-up-animations.md

 <span class="label label-doc-audience">Designer</span>
 <span class="label label-doc-audience">Programmer</span>

-To set up animations for a 3D model:

-1. Add an [AnimationComponent](xref:SiliconStudio.Xenko.Animations.AnimationComponent) to an entity.

-2. Add animations to the [AnimationComponent](xref:SiliconStudio.Xenko.Animations.AnimationComponent).
+To set up animations for a 3D model, you need to add an [AnimationComponent](xref:SiliconStudio.Xenko.Animations.AnimationComponent) to an entity, add animations to the component, and play the animations at runtime.

-3. Create scripts to animate your models at runtime.

 ## 1. Add animations to an entity